 Bob’s also been a pioneer in social media, starting Flacklife, Canada’s first PR blog, in 2003 and working for more than 5 years as a public relations columnist for the CBC Radio program “The Business Network.”
-He was one of 237 contributors to the book The Age of Conversation 2: Why don’t they get it? in 2008.
+He was a contributor to the book The Age of Conversation 2: Why don’t they get it? in 2008.
 In November 2009, Bob was the MC and one of the organizers of the first Case Study Jam, a new social media meetup in Ottawa.

-You can hear Bob regularly on one of two podcasts he’s involved with.
-He is co-host of the PR podcast “PR and Other Deadly Sins” with Mark Blevis of Fleishman-Hillard Ottawa, and is creator and host of “The Kingcast“, a podcast devoted to the writing of Stephen King.
+You can hear Bob regularly on one of two podcasts he’s involved with, and is creator and host of “The Kingcast“, a podcast devoted to the writing of Stephen King.

 Bob has also volunteered for a wide variety of organizations and contributed to his profession and his community.
 His volunteer activities have included working with: